 Tellingly, the executive order is posted to the ‘economy & jobs’ section of the White House website rather than the ‘social programs’ section.
-It’s all about the election-year campaign as the news release suggests.
+It’s all about the election-year campaign.

 Here we take a look at the executive order and highlight certain relevant passages.
 Not relevant to tenants, mind you, but relevant to the president!

 Executive Order on Fighting the Spread of COVID–19 by Providing Assistance to Renters and HomeownersBy the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered as follows:

 Section 1.
 Purpose.
 The 2019 novel coronavirus (COVID–19) pandemic, which originated in the People’s Republic of China, continues to pose a significant threat to the health of Americans throughout the United States.
 As we have since January 2020, with the proactive decision to limit travel from China and the passage of three massive economic relief packages, my Administration will take whatever steps are necessary to reduce the spread of COVID–19 and maintain economic prosperity.